ReinhardC/gcode-tuner/README.md

 # gcode-tuner

 GCode Tuner is a .gcode post-processor.
-It allows you to modify perimeter starts and ends to fix small gaps/blobs in prints by tweaking the toolpath.
+It allows tweaking perimeter start and end segments to help fix small gaps/blobs in prints.

 At the moment, only Simplify3D generated gcode is supported, support for other slicers migth follow.